mstepanek0301/galaxies/README.md

 This is a program for generating and solving [Galaxies](https://www.puzzle-galaxies.com) puzzles.
 If you don't know what these puzzles are, check out the link, which explains the rules and you can also try to solve the puzzles there.

+# The puzzle

+There is a rectangular grid which contains some _galaxy centers_.
+A center can be in the middle of a cell, or on the boundary between two or four cells.
+A cell can only touch one center.

+The goal is to assign every cell to one of the galaxy centers.
+The set of cells assigned to that center is called a _galaxy_.
+Every galaxy must be connected (cells are considered neighbours if they share an edge) and it must also be 180-degree rotationally symmetrical.
+This assignment is a solution to the puzzle.

+It is possible for a grid and a set of centers to have no solutions or more than one solution, but for it to be a valid puzzle, it should have exactly one solution (similar to Sudoku etc.).

 # Usage

 **Solver:** This script finds a solution to a given puzzle, if there is any.
 Run `solve.py` and input the puzzle (using the standard input).
 The format is as follows: